DRpadmavathi-1816/Decision-tree-/README.md

-#  Decision Tree notebook project:
+#  Decision Tree :

 Decision Tree Classifier with Scikit-Learn

 This project demonstrates how to build and evaluate a Decision Tree Classifier using Python's scikit-learn library.
 The classic Iris dataset is used to showcase the process of training, testing, and visualizing a decision tree model.

-INTERNSHIP INFORMATION
+# INTERNSHIP INFORMATION

 - Company   : CODETECH IT SOLUTIONS